 May to August

-If soil test indicate a higher than 6.5 soil pH, you can add sulfur to lower the pH level.
+If the soil test indicates a higher than 6.5 soil pH, you can add sulfur to lower the pH level.
 You can use 5 pounds of sulfur (pellet form) per 1,000 square feet of lawn.

 At the start of May, you can now start applying 2 to 4 pounds of actual nitrogen.
 It is also recommended for per growing season, and per 1000 square feet of turf.